Dennis-Koch/threadly-streaming/README.md

     chain.append(pushBarState(barValue1));
 });
 try{

 run_logic_that_works_with_state_of_foo_and_bar();
-} finally {
-  revert.revert();
+}finally{
+                revert.

+revert();
 }
 ```

 - We also changed the semantics of the encapsulated state transitions.
 Our helper methods are not called
   `setFooState()` anymore but rather `pushFooState()`.
 Same for the barState.

 - The code example above is 100% transactionally consistent.
 If an error or exception of any kind happens during the
   execution of `pushFooState()`, `pushBarState()` or the normal business logic in
   `run_logic_that_works_with_state_of_foo_and_bar()` the overall termination and cleanup logic will recover to the state
   of foo & bar from the very initial state.
 Even the partial creation of the lamda structure within the `chain()` method
   is properly reverted behind the scenes.

 - It is also reentrant-capable due to the stack nature with _push*_ instead of _set*_ and due to the fact that we store
-the revert-closure (the result from the `chain()` invocation) on the thread stack it is immutable & thread-safe as well.
+  the revert-closure (the result from the `chain()` invocation) on the thread stack it is immutable & thread-safe as
+  well.

-- In fact the managed logic is even more robust than even the best common example from above because it will only memorize & apply the
+- In fact the managed logic is even more robust than even the best common example from above because it will only
+  memorize & apply the
-revert logic for the `fooState` if the `conditionIsSatisfied` was condition was really applicable at a single point in
+  revert logic for the `fooState` if the `conditionIsSatisfied` condition was really applicable at a single point in
   time

 - Note the subtle difference in our nested try/finally above we call `conditionIsSatisfied` 2 times and even if it
   resolves to _false_ we have allocated the `oldFooState` on our stack unnecessarily.
-If the fooState creation itself was a
+If the fooState creation itself
+  was a
   non-trivial or lazy task we have initialized a complex object on our stack without any good reason.
 But this is also
   solved with the _Chain-API_ from _threadly-streaming_.

 Try it out!

 ---

 # <a name="parallel-streaming-api"></a>Parallel Streaming API

 TODO